-The Edmund Stewardson Prize of One Hundred Dollars, in the Department of Sculpture, will be awarded for the seventh time at the close of the school year.
+The Edmund Stewardson Prize of One Hundred Dollars, in the Department of Sculpture, will be awarded for the sixth time at the close of the school year.

-This is an annual prize, to be competed for by present students of the Academy with such pupils of other art schools as may be approved by the Committee on Instruction.
-Having once received this reward, a student becomes ineligible.
+This is an annual prize, to be competed for by present students of the Academy with such pupils of other art schools as are acceptable to the Committee on Instruction.
+Having once received this award, a student becomes ineligible for future competitions.